charming-art/terminal/docs/api/readme.md

 # API Reference

 Charming implements most of Processing's APIs related to 2D, all of the supported APIs are list below.
-You can take [Processing Documentation](https://processing.org/reference/) as a reference, and take a look at some basic [test samples](https://github.com/charming-art/charming/blob/master/tests/) to be familiar with the supported APIs.
+Noticed that the API reference for Charming copies most of Processing's API reference but replace examples and some features for Charming.

 - [Color](./color.md)
 - [Constant](./constant.md)